Travel

 Getaway Weekend to Arkansas Wine Country

-On the edge of the Ozark Mountains lies the fertile Arkansas River Valley and the small town of Altus, Arkansas.
-In a 5-mile stretch, there are more than 100 wines to sample, making this charming town a great getaway.
+In a five-mile stretch near Altus, Arkansas, there are more than 100 wines to sample, making this charming town a great getaway.

 By Juliana Goodwin